Mayfield Park, Southampton: 19th century: politics

 Weston Grove Estate.
 In 1810, Chamberlayne erected a memorial to Whig politician Charles James Fox.
-This takes the form of a Portland Stone Obelisk, situated on the highest point of the estate where a windmill once stood.
-Chamberlayne was later to become MP for the Southampton constituency, from 1818–1830.
+This takes the form of a Portland stone Obelisk, situated on the highest point of the estate where a windmill once stood.
+Chamberlayne was later to become MP for the Southampton constituency, from 1818 to 1830.

 In 1854, Thomas Chamberlayne sold part of the estate to Col. Robert Wright (after whom nearby Wrights Hill was named), who built Mayfield House there, establishing the Mayfield Estate.
 Col Wright subsequently dedicated the Obelisk to two of his favourite horses, who are buried in the park.